Introduction

 without the server ever seeing a plaintext value.

-> **Note:** **Building with an AI agent?** Start with the [AI agents guide](/docs/guides/ai-agents), or point any agent at the machine-readable docs: [`/llms.txt`](/llms.txt) (index), [`/llms-full.txt`](/llms-full.txt) (everything in one file), or any page's URL with a `.md` suffix.
-Setup is one command: `claude mcp add seekrit -- seekrit mcp`.
+> **Note:** **Are you (or is your) AI agent building with seekrit?** seekrit has a hosted [MCP server](/docs/mcp) an agent can self-register with and connect to in one request — no human, no install.
+Start with the [MCP server page](/docs/mcp) or the deeper [AI agents guide](/docs/guides/ai-agents), or point any agent at the machine-readable docs: [`/llms.txt`](/llms.txt) (index), [`/llms-full.txt`](/llms-full.txt) (everything in one file), or any page's URL with a `.md` suffix.

 ## Zero-knowledge by design